Teach English and Learn Mandarin

 Below he answers a number of frequently asked questions.

-Mandarin is the standard Chinese dialect.
-It is based upon the northern dialects around Beijing.
+Mandarin is the standard Chinese dialect and is based upon the northern dialects around Beijing.
 China has many different accents, dialects and languages, of which Cantonese is one.
-Cantonese is spoken in Guangdong province and Hong Kong.
-It is very different to Mandarin and is recognised as a separate language by the United Nations.
-Because the majority of overseas Chinese in the late nineteenth and early twentieth century originated from this area of China Cantonese was very influential internationally.
-In mainland China most educated people, particularly the younger generation, will speak good standard Mandarin.
-Amongst the older generation there are some people whose Mandarin is not very standard and they may speak with a strong regional accent.
-Unless you look Chinese it is extremely unlikely a Chinese person would try to speak to you in their local dialect, which will often be unintelligible even to other Chinese peopple.
+It is spoken in Guangdong Province and Hong Kong and is very different to Mandarin – so different that it’s recognised as a separate language by the United Nations.
+Most educated people in mainland China, particularly the younger generation, will speak Mandarin, though they will likely speak with a regional accent.

-There are tens of thousands of Chinese characters.
-However, the 1000 most common characters account for 80% of written Chinese.
-The 3000 most common account for 95%.
+There are tens of thousands of Chinese characters, however, the 1000 most common characters account for 80% of written Chinese and the 3000 most common account for 95%.
 Most literate Chinese people will recognise around 5000 – 6000 characters, many of which they will not be able to write.
 There are around 200 radicals, which are like jigsaw pieces that are re-arranged to make different characters.
 Chinese characters often contain a semantic radical, which indicates the meaning of the word, and a phonetic component, which indicates the pronunciation.

 Many people have learned to speak Chinese without reading or writing.
 However, this is actually in many ways much harder, as the best Chinese textbooks and language learning resources all assume the learner is also learning to read Chinese characters.
-Also, when the learner reaches intermediate level it is much easier to learn spoken phrases, make friends and practice Chinese by using social networking sites.
-Advanced vocabulary is also most easily acquired by reading news articles and internet sites in Chinese.
-Anyone wanting to seriously learn Chinese to intermediate level or above should learn to read and write.
+Also, when the learner reaches intermediate and advanced levels, it is much easier to learn spoken phrases, make friends and practice Chinese by using social networking sites and being able to recognise characters.
+Though you can reach a higher spoken level more rapidly if you skip reading and writing, if you wish to reach a good level and use it professionally you should learn to read and write.

-No. To reach any practical level you need to spend time studying.
-Some people are more naturally adept at learning languages than others, and many people have self-taught to advanced level.
+No. To reach a decent level you need to spend time studying.
+Some people are more naturally adept at learning languages than others and many people have self-taught to advanced level.
 However, there is no substitute for study, whether it be formal study or self-study, and there are many people who have lived in China for years without learning more than a few words.

-Some people are naturally more adept than others, and if you have already learnt a second language it will be easier to learn a third or fourth.
-With intense study it is possible to reach basic conversation within a few months.
-Advanced Chinese will usually take two to three years.
-The more you study the more you will learn.
-I was able to pass the HSK level 6 exam in just under three years of self study whilst working as an English teacher.
+Some people are naturally more adept at language learning than others, and if you have already learnt a second language it will be easier to learn a third or fourth.
+With intense study it is possible to reach basic conversation within a few months, but reaching an advanced level will take 2-3 years.
+When it comes to learning a language, you get out what you put in and it all depends on how much time and effort you are willing to put in.
+One of our teachers was able to pass the HSK 6 exam in just short of 3 years whilst working as an English teacher.

 The HSK exam is the formal exam for foreign speakers of Chinese in mainland China.
 HSK proficiency is usually required when applying for post-graduate study in China, or for proving Chinese proficiency to an employer.
 There are six levels, one being the lowest and six the highest.
 It is based on the Eurpean Language framework with HSK 1 correlating to A1 and HSK 6 being equal to C2.
 The “old HSK” was based on a different system and is now no longer used, however some people who took the HSK many years ago may refer to an HSK level above six.
 The new HSK level six is roughly equivalent to the old HSK level 9.